ichbestimmtnicht/docker-autobuild-release/README.md

 - CI/CD integrations: jenkins; circleci
 - Test the ability to build windows containers
 - Combine filedownloads in `hooks/initialize.sh` into a single loop with the help of an array
+- create a new `tools.sh` file for recurring tasks like package manager test

 ## Contribution